Export Fresh Produce to the UK Market

 What we look for in a grower partner

 We are selective about the growers we work with — not because we are difficult to deal with, but because our reputation with UK buyers depends on the quality and consistency of the product we bring to market.
-Here is what we look for.

 Certification